Your First Dive Gear: Masks and Snorkels

 Low-profile masks are designed to reduce the interior volume and make it easier to clear.
 Some of them are so easy to clear you won’t even have to think about it, but again, they’re not for everybody.
 I had a bizarre problem where my eyelashes kept batting against the lens every time I blinked which became super-annoying (and no, I wasn’t wearing mascara!).
 However, any issues with comfort such as this would hopefully be apparent when you try it on in the shop.

 Love them or hate them, snorkels are often very useful; sometimes essential.
 The most important thing is that they are easy to clear, and the best snorkels are those that have the simple dump valve in the mouthpiece, and a shield at the top to help prevent splashes getting into the tube.
 There are some gimmicky devices which are supposed to prevent water entry, but my personal opinion is that they’re mostly unnecessary, especially if they significantly increase the price.
 The clip that attaches the snorkel to the mask, however, can be more or a problem than the snorkel itself.
 If I had to recommend an attachment, it would be of a type that fastens securely but is easy to unclip and remove the snorkel if necessary, without having to remove the mask in order to do so.
 Functional, not fancy, is the way to go.

-COMING UP NEXT: FINS – AND SEE MARK'S INTRO TO THIS SERIES OF ARTICLES
+COMING UP NEXT: FINS – AND SEE CROWLEY'S INTRO TO THIS SERIES OF ARTICLES